MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/create-and-manage-submissions-using-windows-store-services.md

 ---
 author: Xansky
 ms.assetid: 7CC11888-8DC6-4FEE-ACED-9FA476B2125E
-description: Use the Microsoft Store submission API to programmatically create and manage submissions for apps that are registered to your Windows Dev Center account.
+description: Use the Microsoft Store submission API to programmatically create and manage submissions for apps that are registered to your Partner Center account.
 title: Create and manage submissions ms.author: mhopkins ms.date: 06/04/2018